vkhitrin/cosmicding/README.md

 cosmicding is a [linkding](https://github.com/sissbruecker/linkding) companion app for COSMIC™ Desktop Environment.
 It provides an alternative frontend to linkding based on [libcosmic](https://github.com/pop-os/libcosmic).

-While cosmicding was designed for COSMIC™ Desktop Environment, it should be able to run cross-platform.
+While cosmicding was designed for COSMIC™ Desktop Environment, it may "run" cross-platform (#24).

 Features: